Highlands flood warning downgraded after less rain than forecast

 The Independent is trusted by Americans across the entire political spectrum.
 And unlike many other quality news outlets, we choose not to lock Americans out of our reporting and analysis with paywalls.
 We believe quality journalism should be available to everyone, paid for by those who can afford it.Your support makes all the difference.

-The risk of flooding in Highlands communities has been downgraded after less rain fell overnight than expected.
+The risk of flooding in Highland communities has been downgraded after less rain fell overnight than expected.

-The Met Office issued an amber weather warning from midnight on Tuesday, covering the regions of Nairn, Badenoch and Strathspey.
+A Met Office amber weather warning for rain came into force at midnight on Tuesday, covering Nairn, Badenoch and Strathspey until 5pm.

-The Scottish Environmental Protection Agency (Sepa) issued an alert for “severe” flooding just after 6am, telling residents in the Aviemore and Dalfaber areas to “act now”; however, this was downgraded by 7.45am with no “severe” flood warnings in place.
+The Scottish Environment Protection Agency (Sepa) issued an alert for “severe” flooding just after 6am, telling residents in the Aviemore and Dalfaber areas to “act now”, however this was downgraded by 7.45am with no “severe” flood warnings in place.

-Highlands Council had previously advised guests staying at Aviemore Holiday Park to seek alternative accommodation due to the “imminent” risk of flooding, while Sepa had predicted that evacuations were expected.
+Highland Council had previously advised guests staying at Aviemore Holiday Park to seek alternative accommodation due to the “imminent” risk of flooding, while Sepa had said evacuations were expected.

-But by 7.45am, there were no “severe” flood warnings in Scotland and the warning was downgraded.
+As of midday on Tuesday, 40 Sepa flood warnings and 10 flood alerts were in place.

-However, 31 flood warnings were issued by Sepa, and 10 flood alerts were issued.
+Pascal Lardet, Sepa’s flood duty manager, said: “While we thankfully did not see some of the very high levels predicted overnight around Aviemore and Carrbridge, there is still a particular concern for communities along the Spey river.
+Other catchments affected include the Tay, Ness, Forth and Teith.

-The Met Office amber weather warning predicts rain on New Year’s Eve in the Highlands, with a yellow weather warning for snow covering Glasgow and another yellow warning for snow covering Orkney.
+“I want to be clear that communities in these areas should stay alert throughout the day and into tomorrow as some rivers will continue to rise over the course of the day and evening.
+People should still take any required action to protect themselves and their property.